 Once the Grants Advisory Committee has made its recommendation to the State Historic Preservation Officer, it is the SHPO's responsibility to select the grant projects that will be funded for the following grant cycle.
-The decision will be finalized in June 2017 and notifications are made to award recipients immediately following the decision.
+The decision will be finalized in June 2020 and notifications are made to award recipients shortly following the decision.
 This begins the contracting process.

 The next step at DAHP is for the Certified Local Government Coordinator to develop a Scope of Work and budget based on the grant application for the subgrantee's approval.
 Once the Scope of Work and budget have been agreed upon, the contract is developed.
-When the contract is completed, four (4) copies are sent to the subgrantee for signature.
-All four copies should be carefully reviewed then signed by an individual authorized by the jurisdiction to execute such documents.
-Once signed, all four copies must be returned to DAHP.
-The Grants Manager will then secure the SHPO's signature on the contracts and send the subgrantee a final completed copy.
+When the contract is completed, one digital copy will be sent to the subgrantee for signature.
+Once signed, the copy may be returned to DAHP via email to the Grants Manager.
+The Grants Manager will then secure the SHPO's signature on the contracts and send the subgrantee a final completed copy (digital and hard copy).

-Note that contracts for grant projects including production of a publication (i.e plans, brochures, curriculum, videos, etc.) will require text acknowledging Federal funding and non-discrimination clause.
-The required text will be provided by DAHP.
+Note that contracts for grant projects including production of a publication (i.e plans, brochures, curriculum, videos, etc.) will require text acknowledging Federal funding and a non-discrimination clause.
+The required text will be provided in the contract Scope of Work.

-It is our goal to have all contracts complete by September for projects beginning on October 1.
+It is our goal to have all contracts complete by September 15, 2020 for projects beginning on October 1.